iammmiru/starter-hugo-academic/content/s-project/discounted-free-cashflow-calculator/index.md

 image:
   focal_point: Smart
 ---
-I wrote a python code evaluating a company's intrinsic value, using a discounted free cashflow model.
+I wrote a python code evaluating a company's intrinsic value, using a discounted free cash flow model.
 The resulting intrinsic value of a company tells us whether its current stock price is undervalued or overvalued.
 You can find the code {{< staticref "https://github.com/iammmiru/DFC_calculator" "newtab" >}}on my github{{< /staticref >}}.

 - API
 - Webdriver